leonblaeser/2021-ss-organizational-culture/coursework.md

 # Organizational Culture

-## 3. Reasoning

-### Why do we need organizational culture?
+## 3.1 Reasoning - Why do we need organizational culture?

 - Company`s internal and external **identity**
 - **Brand image** of the organization
 - Controls employees **behaviour**
 - Promotes **healthy relationships**
 - Sets predefined policies for **internal alignment**

 ---

+# Organizational Culture

-### Why do we need organizational culture?
+## 3.2 Reasoning - Why do we need organizational culture?

-- Transfoms employees into a team
+- Transforms employees into a team
-- Helps to keep human resources in *War for talents*
+- Helps to keep human resources in _War for talents_
 - Supports onboarding

 ---

+# Organizational Culture

-### Why do need organizational culture?
+## 3.3 Reasoning - Why do we need organizational culture?

 We need organizational culture because it supports:

 - Trust in the organization
 - Psychological safety
 - Integrity
 - Employer branding

 ---

+# Organizational Culture

+## 4. Iceberg-Model

+BILD
+(alle fettgedruckten Wörter in Eisberg einbauen)

+- Visible Factors erklären (Tonspur) V
+- Invisible Factors erklären (Tonspur) L

+---

+# Organizational Culture

+## 5.1 Characteristics Hard-Culture

+---

+# Organizational Culture

+## 5.2 Example: Hard-Culture Enron

+---

+# Organizational Culture

+## 6.1 Characteristics Soft-Culture

+A soft culture covers the "invisible" factors of the Iceberg-Model

+- Values and ethical guidelines (**Rules, Values, Norms**)
+- Inclusion (**Status**)
+- Participation (**Rules, Relationship**)
+- Equality (**Rules, Status**)
+- Low hierarchies (**Rules, Status, Relationship**)

+---

+# Organizational Culture

+## 6.2 Example: Soft-Culture 3M

+3M representor of 20th century innovations:

+- Core competence **M**innesota **M**ining and **M**anufacturing company\*\* (3Ms)
+- Innovative & low hierachical culture: 15% of working time could be spent on self-initiative projects
+- Employees had direct ways to promote their own projects to exec. management

+**Extract from 3Ms organizational culture:**

+> _"[…] Management that is destructively critical when mistakes are made kills initiative.
+And its essential that we have many people with initiative if we are to continue to grow."_

+---

+# Organizational Culture

+## 6.2 Example: Soft-Culture 3M

+As a result of this soft and innovative culture 3M developed a new core competence, because employees developed projects such as:

+- Cellotape
+- Magnetic tape
+- Post-It Note

+**BUT:**

+In the early 1990s 3M seemed to have lost its grip on **financial** and **strategical** ressources (_visible factors_).
+Way to many costly investments in people and products failed to generate the desired results.
+While no breakthrough product had been launched since the 1980s Post-It note.